hamzaugursumer/8WeekSqlChallenge/Case Study #2 - Pizza Runner/README.md

 from t2;
 `````

-3.The Pizza Runner team now wants to add an additional ratings system that allows customers to rate their runner,
+3. The Pizza Runner team now wants to add an additional ratings system that allows customers to rate their runner,
 how would you design an additional table for this new dataset - generate a schema for this new table and insert
 your own data for ratings for each successful customer order between 1 to 5.